 There was a satisfactory range of crown stamped measures available for use.
 Separate crown stamped measures were used for methadone dispensing.
 Amber medicines bottles were capped when stored.
-A counting triangle and a capsule counter were available for use.
+A counting triangle was available for use.
 Electrical equipment appeared to be in good working order and was PAT tested annually.
 Pharmacy equipment was seen to be stored securely from public access.